7 ways to fix a corrupted SD card and recover files:

 Step 3.
 Choose the location where you want to save the restored files and click "OK".

 Alternatively, if you have a cloud-based backup, you can download the data from the backup onto your computer and then transfer it to the SD card.

-Since the majority of corrupted SD memory cards are fixable, we will provide you with five solutions to help you fully fix a corrupted SD card in Windows 10/8/7.
+Since most corrupted SD memory cards are fixable, we will provide you with five solutions to help you fully fix and retrieve a corrupted SD card in Windows 10/8/7.